igmrlm/AWS_Glacier_MPU/README.md

 Example:

-python MultipartUpload.py 'large_file.zip' 16 MyGlacierVault
+python MultipartUpload.py '/path/to/large_file.zip' 16 MyGlacierVault

+'/path/to/large_file.zip' -- The file you're uploading.
+16 -- The size in MiB of each piece.
+MyGlacierVault -- The vault you're storing the data in.

 The program will split the file, calculate the tree hash, upload the parts, and generate a CSV log (`MyGlacierVault.csv`) containing archive IDs, checksums, locations, original filenames, and upload timestamps.

 ## Notes

-- Make sure your AWS CLI is configured correctly to allow access to Glacier.
+- Make sure your AWS CLI is already configured correctly to allow access to Glacier.
 - The program will generate a CSV log in the current directory.
 - The tree hash calculation uses AWS's `botocore.utils`.
 - The CSV log is useful for tracking uploads and managing your Glacier data.